 (a) Attend and chair all Annual General Meetings, general meetings, the Board, Executive and Sub-Committee meetings of the Branch.

-(b) He/she shall instruct the Secretary to call such Board and Sub-Committee meetings.
+(b) He/she shall instruct the Treasurer/Secretary to call such Board and Sub-Committee meetings.

 (c) On confirmation of the Branch minutes, sign them in the presence of the members of the Executive present at the meeting.